What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 Understanding Breaker Blocks in Forex

 In the realm of forex, understanding the concept of breaker blocks can be crucial when it comes to identifying potential reversals and continuations in trends.
-Breaker blocks emerge from the failure of order blocks.
+Breaker blocks emerge from the failure of order ones.
 When these supply or demand zones do not hold, and the market structure shifts, breaker blocks are formed, marking significant levels to watch.

 A bearish breaker block occurs after a bullish order block fails.
 This typically happens when there's an upward trend, and a certain level that was expected to support the market's rise instead gives way, leading to a sharp decline.
 This decline indicates that sellers have overcome the buyers, absorbing liquidity and shifting the sentiment from bullish to bearish.